Grassfed Tallow for Eczema (Part 1)

 As a teenager (while still living in humid Montreal), I would have bouts of eczema on my eyelids and hands.
 They were never too bad, but it was hard to find a prescribed cream to put on my eyelids (because most cortisol creams tend to thin the skin so that's not ideal for already-thin areas).
 It usually happened in the winter.
 Did I mention I was a competitive swimmer?
 That meant at least two hours every day in a chlorinated pool.

-When I moved to Calgary for university, the eczema spread to my mouth and the corners of my nose: I was still swimming (for the first year), still eating lots of empty carbs, and, well, Calgary is the driest place on earth.
+When I moved to Calgary for university, the eczema spread to my mouth and the corners of my nose: I was still swimming (for the first year), still eating lots of empty carbs (full of trash ingredients), and, well, Calgary is the driest place on earth.
 I tried getting another prescription: they gave me Tetracycline.
 I vividly remember picking it up and the label said "for treatment of syphilis, gonorrhea, and chlamydia" and wanting to die as I took it from the pharmacist.
 The only thing tetracycline did was cause me to break out in a full body rash so I stopped trying prescribed eczema medicines and just tried to cover it with makeup when I needed to.